smatechnologies/ibm-i-agent-docs/docs/message-management/details.md

 One such tool is the LSAM utility command DSPMSGQ.
 Information about this tool is provided here as a hint to technical support personnel.

 :::warning
 Do not attempt to use the DSPMSGQ utility without instructions from SMA Support.
-This tool can cause unwanted events to occur, either in the LSAM or in OpCon/xps.
+This tool can cause unwanted events to occur, either in the LSAM or in OpCon.
 :::

 The DSPMSGQ utility command requires that the LSAM library list be in effect.
 This tool can be used from the command entry line of the LSAM menu system, or it can be used from any IBM i command entry line as long as the current library list of the job is the LSAM library list.
 The LSAM library list can be set from outside of the LSAM menu system using the SMASETLIBL utility command.
 Refer to [Commands and Utilities](../commands-utilities/commands.md) for more information about LSAM utility commands such as SMASETLIBL.